 - Can be used an infinite number of times

 - Doesn’t test for nutrients

-Get the Kensizer 3-in-1 Soil Tester at Amazon and Kmart.
+Get the Kensizer 3-in-1 Soil Tester at Amazon.

 Any of the soil tests that earned a spot in this lineup is suitable for helping growers determine the health and nutritional needs of their soil, but our best overall pick, MySoil Soil Test Kit, ticks all the boxes.
 It allows the user to send in a soil sample and offers professional lab results.
 Gardeners looking to test their soil without spending a lot of money may want to consider the Atree Soil pH Meter.
 It accurately registers the soil’s pH level, moisture level, and the amount of light it’s getting—all at an attractive price point.

 My goal in testing the soil test kits was to determine how accurate each was, how easy they were to use, and how beneficial the results would be for our readers.
 The types of soil tests varied widely—from professional tests that required sending a soil sample to a lab to simple pH meters that determined a soil’s acid or alkaline level via a probe.

 I extensively researched dozens of soil test kits and products before choosing which ones to test, and I intentionally chose different types of kits because growers have very different needs.
 To help determine the effectiveness of individual lab tests, I also sent a soil sample to the agricultural department at Kansas State University, where they do high-end soil and plant testing.
 The results from Kansas State were used as a starting point for comparing the other lab tests and the at-home chemical testing kits.